 After your bone marrow transplant, regular physical activity helps you control your weight, strengthen your bones, increase your endurance, strengthen your muscles and keep your heart healthy.
 As you recover, you can slowly increase your physical activity.

 A bone marrow transplant can cure some diseases and put others into remission.
-Goals of a bone marrow transplant depend on your individual situation, but usually include controlling or curing your disease, extending your life, and improving your quality of life.
+Goals of a bone marrow transplant depend on your condition but usually include controlling or curing your disease, extending your life, and improving your quality of life.

-It can be discouraging if significant challenges arise during the transplant process.
-However, it is sometimes helpful to remember that there are many survivors who also experienced some very difficult days during the transplant process but ultimately had successful transplants and have returned to normal activities with a good quality of life.
+It can be helpful to remember that there are many people who have transplants who also experienced some very difficult days during the transplant process.
+But, ultimately, they had successful transplants and have returned to typical activities with good quality of life.

 Coping and Support

-Living with a bone marrow transplant or waiting for a bone marrow transplant can be difficult, and it's normal to have fears and concerns.
+Living with a bone marrow transplant or waiting for a bone marrow transplant can be difficult.
+It's typical to have fears and concerns.

 Having support from your friends and family can be helpful.
 Also, you and your family may benefit from joining a support group of people who understand what you're going through and who can provide support.